Seb1903/bovelo_manager/README.md

 ## Prerequisites
 ### .NET Framework
-Download and install .NET Framework version [4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) **Developer Pack** for building and running C# applications.
+Download and install [**.NET Framework 4.7.2 Developer Pack**](https://dotnet.microsoft.com/download/dotnet-framework/net472) for building and running C# applications.

 ### MySQL Connector/NET
-Download and install the version [8.0.23](https://downloads.mysql.com/archives/c-net/) of MySQL Connector that provides useful tools for accessing the database in C# applications and add `MySql.Data` reference to BoveloLibrary if you have building issues.
+Download and install [**MySQL Connector 8.0.23**](https://downloads.mysql.com/archives/c-net/) that provides useful tools for accessing the database in C# applications and add `MySql.Data` reference to BoveloLibrary if you have building issues.

+## Database Import
+You can find the backup file for the database on [**BoveloDatabase.sql**](https://github.com/smarbal/bovelo_manager/blob/main/Bovelo_Database.sql).
+The schema name is `bovelo`, just create it and use the backup in the "Import data" section in MySQL Workbench.

 ## Run
 Clone the repository in a local folder on your computer.
 Then create a new file named `Database.cs` in the `BoveloLibrary` folder and copy the following lines.